dgamma3/ResourcesForCompetencies/Competencies/Facilitation.md

 ## Level 1

 ### What it looks like
+Establishing a plan for a session using vanilla approaches for "standard" meetings in small groups.

 ### Resources

 ## Level 2

 ### What it looks like
+Effective timeboxing.

 ### Resources

 ## Level 3

 ### What it looks like
+Identify specific deficiencies that facilitation will address in advance of a session and being able to cater the activities help address them.
+Identifying group dynamics and catering the facilitation to suit.
 ### Resources

 ## Level 4

 ### What it looks like
+Handling challenging groups where there is no buy-in.
+Handling large groups.

 ### Resources

 ## Level 5

 ### What it looks like
+Mentoring and coaching junior/other facilitators.

 ### Resources